-The argument goes like this: Exams prepare kids for real life expectations by getting them used to working under pressure to meet deadlines.
+The argument goes like this: Exams prepare kids for real-life expectations by getting them used to working under pressure to meet deadlines.
 After all, any working professional gets assigned a task and a deadline and must complete the allocated task within this allotted time.
 Thus, goes the argument, kids should get used to the ‘real world’ by not complaining at having to complete high-stakes standardized assessments under time constraints.
 It’s how the world works.

 But let’s delve a little deeper.

-For the professionals, let’s presume the following:
+For the professionals, let’s assume the following:

 - They have a measure of experience in doing what they do.

 - They have a team of coworkers and / or access to information and resources to assist them in completing their projects.

 - They have a week or two to complete the project (about 60 working hours).
 And if they see they are not likely to finish, they can work at home or work overtime.

 - They will work almost exclusively on this project.

 - A professional worker carves out a bit of comfort for themselves.
 And they are seldom deprived of coffee, food, and distractions.
 And (ideally) they don’t have a hawk-eyed superior watching their every move.